cheikhshift/SecureChain/README.md

 - Encrypt and replace texts from textarea.
 Invasive mode sort of fixes this.
 Allows encryption of DOM HTML (div with contenteditable attribute, input and textareas.

 ## Bugs
-- Currently supports encrypting one paragaph.
+- Currently supports encrypting one paragaph if you're not in invasive mode.

 ## Software used :
 - TwitterBootstap 4.0 beta